NetApp/netapp-astra-toolkits/docs/toolkit/list/README.md

 ## Storageclasses

-{{list storageclasses}} lists the storageclasses of *all* clusters, whether managed or unmanaged.
-This command is particularly relevent when [managing a cluster](manage/README.md#cluster) as the default storageclassID is a required argument.
+`list storageclasses` lists the storageclasses of *all* clusters, whether managed or unmanaged.
+This command is particularly relevent when [managing a cluster](../manage/README.md#cluster) as the default storageclassID is a required argument.

 Command usage: